Last weekend we were hit with that terrible first World dilemma – day trip or mini break? It doesn’t take a genius to

 Our route got its name as church goers living in remote communities around Loch Rannoch once walked it to get to Glenlyon Church at Innerwick.
-A 14 mile round trip over hill and moor, in all-weather just to listen to the meenister – no thank you!
+A 14 mile round trip over hill and glen in all weather to listen to the meenister – no thank you.

-We enjoyed home-made soup, sandwiches, ice-cold drinks and a good strong pot of coffee.
-Casper enjoyed some lean ham, tuna and a snooze under the table.
-All was good with the World.
+We enjoyed home-made soup, sandwiches, ice-cold drinks and a nice pot of coffee.
+Casper enjoyed some lean ham, tuna and a snooze.
+All was good with the world.

 Known locally as Roman Bridge it’s actually far more recent, and probably dates to the 1700 or 1800s.

 Checking-in at the Fortingall Hotel we heard those magic words which people travelling with dogs rarely, if ever hear.
 “You’ve been upgraded” – yee hah.
 Our room was gorgeous – spacious, tastefully decorated and with pretty views of the glen.
 There was even a decanter with a little tot of whisky for us to enjoy.

-The Village of Fortingall has a very famous and very old resident – the Fortingall Yew.
-A tree believed to be the oldest living thing in Britain.
+The Village of Fortingall has a very famous and very old resident.
+The Fortingall Yew is believed to be the oldest living thing in Britain.
 It’s said to be 5,000 years old, but experts think it’s more likely to be somewhere in the region of 2,000 – 3,000 years old.
 Whatever the true age it’s staggering to think how long it’s stood there.
-Nine years my junior Mr G kindly pointed out that it was even older than me!
+Nine years my junior Mr G kindly pointed out that it was even older than me.

-There were three stones still standing on a site which once compromised of three stone circles.
-Excavation has uncovered fragments of pot and cremated human bone by one circle.
-Other than those small nuggets of information the true purpose of the stones has been forever lost in time.
+There were three ancient stones, standing on a site which once compromised of three stone circles.
+Excavations at the site uncovered fragments of pot and cremated human bone.
+Even with those tiny nuggets of information, the true purpose of the stones will never be known for sure.

-The Ewe Bar at the hotel is a lovely, relaxing haven with a roaring log fire.
-Luckily we arrived as some local musicians were jamming.
-Two guitars, a fiddle and singing, they played a brilliant fusion of country and folk.
+The Ewe Bar at the Fortingall Hotel is a relaxing haven with a roaring log fire.
+We arrived as some local musicians started jamming.
+Two guitars, a fiddle and song – they played a brilliant fusion of country and folk.